robscott/kube-capacity/README.md

   -c, --containers                includes containers in output
-      --context string            context to use for Kubernetes config -h, --help                      help for kube-capacity -n, --namespace string          only include pods from this namespace --namespace-labels string   labels to filter namespaces with --node-labels string        labels to filter nodes with
+      --context string            context to use for Kubernetes config -h, --help                      help for kube-capacity
+      --kubeconfig string         kubeconfig file to use for Kubernetes config -n, --namespace string          only include pods from this namespace --namespace-labels string   labels to filter namespaces with --node-labels string        labels to filter nodes with